Search

 Life Cycle

-A digital platform enabling sustainable bicycle ownership, resale, and lifecycle tracking to promote circular economy principles in urban mobility.
+A digital platform to extend the lifetime of bicycles to promote ciruclar economy principles and reduce emissions in urban mobility.

 Project summary

-The solution will be piloted in Stockholm, Sweden, with a target user base of 1,000 individuals.
-The project is led by MIOO Cycling AB, in partnership with bike manufacturer Livelo and BikeWise an AI-platform for bike identification.
-RISE Research Institutes of Sweden will contribute with expertise in circular economy strategies.
+The solution is piloted in Stockholm, Sweden, with a strong cycling community.
+The project is led by MIOO Cycling AB, in partnership with bike manufacturer Livelo and BikeWise, an AI-platform for bike identification.
+RISE Research Institutes of Sweden contributes with expertise in circular economy strategies.
 This collaborative effort aligns with the goals of improving urban mobility sustainability and supporting regulatory compliance with EU Digital Product Passport initiatives.

 Project start: